philthephatman/awesome-hacking-lists/alchu4n.md

 - [WebHubBot](https://github.com/xiyouMc/WebHubBot) - Python + Scrapy + MongoDB .
 5 million data per day !!!💥  The world's largest website.
 - [AuditdPy](https://github.com/Mosuan/AuditdPy) - Linux服务器命令监控辅助脚本，ElasticSearch + Logstash + Kibana + Redis + Auditd
 - [inforfinder](https://github.com/ggusoft/inforfinder) - Inforfinder is a tool to collect information of any domains pointing at some server (ip, domain, range, file).
 Is able to detect all domains pointing to an IP address and detect CMS version installed in a web (Wordpress, Joomla, prestashop, etc), also is able to detect PHP version, Web Server version, Plesk version...
-- [domain-scan](https://github.com/18F/domain-scan) - A local or Lambda-based pipeline for scanning domains to measure things like HTTPS and accessibility.
+- [domain-scan](https://github.com/18F/domain-scan) - A lightweight pipeline, locally or in Lambda, for scanning things like HTTPS, third party service use, and web accessibility.
 - [bcrpscan](https://github.com/secfree/bcrpscan) - Base on crawler result web path scanner.
 - [whichCDN](https://github.com/Nitr4x/whichCDN) - WhichCDN allows to detect if a given website is protected by a Content Delivery Network
 - [gitscan](https://github.com/sea-god/gitscan) -